History of the Assyrians: Troubles and decline

 Ninurta-apal-Ekur's son Ashur-dan I (r. c.
 1178–1133 BC), improved the situation somewhat, campaigning against the Babylonian king Zababa-shuma-iddin, but his two sons Ninurta-tukulti-Ashur and Mutakkil-Nusku struggled for power with each other after his death.
 Though Mutakkil-Nusku emerged victorious, he ruled for less than a year.
 Mutakkil-Nusku warred against the Babylonian king Itti-Marduk-balatu, a conflict which continued in the reign of his son Ashur-resh-ishi I (r.
 1132–1115 BC).
 In the Synchronistic History (a later Assyrian document), Ashur-resh-ishi is cast as a savior of the Assyrian Empire, defeating the Babylonian king Nebuchadnezzar I in several battles.
 In some of his inscriptions, Ashur-resh-ishi claimed the epithet "avenger of Assyria" (mutēr gimilli māt Aššur).

 Due to Ashur-resh-ishi's victories over Babylonia, his son Tiglath-Pileser I (r.
 1114–1076 BC) could focus his attention on other territories without worrying about southern attacks.
 Texts written already during his first few regnal years demonstrate that Tiglath-Pileser ruled with more confidence than his immediate predecessors, using titles such as "unrivalled king of the universe, king of the four quarters, king of all princes, lord of lords" and epithets such as "splendid flame which covers the hostile land like a rain storm".
 Tiglath-Pileser went on significant campaigns to the west and north, incorporating both territories lost after Tukulti-Ninurta's reign and territories that had never before been under Assyrian rule.
 Tiglath-Pileser's inscriptions are the first Assyrian inscriptions to describe punitive measures against rebelling cities and regions in any detail.
 He also increased the size of the Assyrian cavalry and introducing war chariots on a grander scale than previous kings.
-Though one of the most successful Middle Assyrian kings, Tiglath-Pileser's conquests were not long-lasting and several territories, especially in the west, were likely lost again before his death.
+Though one of the most successful Middle Assyrian kings, Some of Tiglath-Pileser's conquests were not long-lasting and several territories, especially in the west, were likely lost again before or just after his death.
 Assyria became overstretched and Tiglath-Pileser's successors were forced to adapt to be on the defensive.
-An increasing problem from the late reign of Tiglath-Pileser onwards were the Aramean tribes in the west.
-Due to the Aramean tactics of avoiding open battle and instead attacking the Assyrians in numerous minor skirmishes, the Assyrian army could in conflict with them not take advantage of their technical and numerical superiority.
+An increasing problem from the late reign of Ashur-bel-kala onwards were the Aramean tribes in the west.
+Due to the Aramean tactics of avoiding open battle and instead attacking the Assyrians in numerous minor skirmishes, the Assyrian army could in conflict with them not take advantage of their combat, technical and numerical superiority.